 Fetal Heart Program

-The Fetal Heart Program at Children’s Heart Center—an alliance between Mount Sinai and Children’s Hospital of Philadelphia (CHOP)—diagnoses all types of problems that may affect your unborn child’s heart.
+The Fetal Heart Program at Mount Sinai Kravis Children’s Heart Center identifies and diagnoses the problems and conditions that may affect your unborn child’s heart.

-Our expert staff provides an accurate diagnosis and coordinates care during your pregnancy and after delivery.
-For many patients, the Fetal Heart Program is the start of an ongoing, nurturing relationship with you, your doctor, and Children’s Heart Center.
-We care for your child every step of the way.
+Our team of doctors and specialists in fetal cardiology, obstetrics, maternal fetal medicine, neonatology, pediatric surgery, cardiovascular genetics, and cardiothoracic surgery work together to provide the best possible outcome for your baby.
+We provide accurate diagnosis and care during your pregnancy and after delivery.
+The Fetal Heart Program is often the beginning of an ongoing, supportive relationship between you, your doctor, and the Children’s Heart Center.
+We are here to treat, care for, and support you and your child every step of the way.

 Conditions We Treat

-At Children’s Heart Center, we care for mothers expecting children with a variety of congenital heart defects as part of the Fetal Heart Program, including:
+The Children’s Heart Center cares for mothers expecting children with a wide range of congenital heart conditions including:

 - Aortic valve stenosis